5.8 Safeguarding Children and Young People from Child Sexual Exploitation: Policy, Procedures and Guidance

-6.1.8 In the first instance concerns that a child may be at risk of sexual exploitation should be discussed with a manager and/or designated professional for safeguarding and a decision made as to whether there should be a referral to the Multi-Agency Safeguarding Hub (MASH).
-If in doubt practitioners should consult with the MASH.
+6.1.8 In the first instance concerns that a child may be at risk of sexual exploitation should be discussed with a manager and/or designated professional for safeguarding and a decision made as to whether there should be a conversation with the Children’s Advice and duty Service (CADS) who may then share the information with Health etc within MASH.
+If in doubt practitioners should consult with the CADS.

 6.1.10 Where an agency is concerned about losing the engagement of a child or young person by reporting their concern to Children’s Social Care, the agency should discuss this with Children’s Social Care to agree a way forward.
 Any decision not to share information or refer a child should be fully recorded.

 6.2 Referral, Risk Assessment and Strategy Discussion